This site requires a more recent version of Adobe Flash Player to function properly.

 Pay-TV viewers have to subscribe to a connection from one of the operators and pay for the service on a monthly basis.
 The contracts are usually time-bound.

-Comcast is the biggest U.S. cable service provider, with nearly 21% share of the U.S. pay-TV market.
+Comcast is the biggest U.S. cable service provider, with around 22% share of the U.S. pay-TV market.
 Till 2007 the company gained substantial market share, both as a result of acquisitions as well as organic growth.
-However it has been losing market share since then as a result of competition from satellite pay-TV providers and telecom operators.
+However, it has been losing market share since then as a result of competition from satellite pay-TV providers and telecom operators.
+The increase witnessed by Comcast in 2012 was due a change in the methodology used by the company to calculate its total subscribers.
+Ignoring the methodology change, the company lost subscribers that year also.

 Trefis considered the following factors for its forecast: